Wildcard Domain & DNS

 Azure Container Apps

-After deployment, the Bicep template outputs the Container App FQDN.
+After terraform apply, the module outputs the Container App FQDN (terraform output -raw container_app_fqdn).
 Create a wildcard CNAME:

 *.tunnels.company.com → your-app.region.azurecontainerapps.ioAWS (ECS / ALB)

-After CloudFormation deployment, the stack outputs the ALB DNS name.
+After terraform apply, the module outputs the ALB DNS name (terraform output -raw alb_dns_name).
 Create a wildcard CNAME:

 *.tunnels.company.com → your-alb-1234.us-east-1.elb.amazonaws.comDigitalOcean (Terraform)